Protesters stop operations at Southland coal mine - NZ Herald

 "We are afraid for the future and uncertain what it looks like, but we can build a new, positive vision together," Marnane said.

-Greenpeace spokesperson Adam Currie said the emissions from the coal mined at the Takitimu coal mine were equivalent to the emissions from 110 million cars, which was nearly three times New Zealand's entire vehicle fleet.
+Climate activist Adam Currie said the emissions from the coal mined at the Takitimu coal mine were equivalent to the emissions from 110 million cars.

 A judicial review of the Southland District Council's decision to grant permission for the expansion is being sought by Forest and Bird and will be heard on July 18.